Suguta Valley: Location

 Namarunu, a volcano active in historic times, extends into the valley from the western wall.

 The Suguta Valley lies along the axis of the Gregory Rift, which has been faulting in this area since the Pliocene along a belt 35 km wide.
-The belt lies between the Ngiro basement uplift to the east and the Loriu Plateau to the west, and is thicker in the eastern part.
+The belt lies between the Ngiro basement uplift to the east and the Loriu Plateau to the west and is thicker in the eastern part.
 Exposed volcanic rocks include basalts, tuffs and ash formed between 4.2 and 3.8 million years ago, the products of trachytic volcanism from 3,8 to 2.6 million years ago and basaltic and alkali basaltic rocks created from that period until the present.

 In the early Pliocene the least horizontal stress direction - the direction of rift expansion - was NW-SE.

 Hydrology

 Lake Suguta once filled the valley, at times overflowing into Lake Turkana.

-The lake level rose and fell several times in the last 18,000 years due to changes of rainfall during the African Humid Period that lasted from 14,800 to 5,500 years ago.
+The lake level rose and fell several times in the last 18,000 years due to changes in rainfall during the African Humid Period that lasted from 14,800 to 5,500 years ago.

 The lake level began to drop about 8,000 years ago, falling by 250 m.

 The valley is drained by a seasonal stream, the Suguta River, which in the rainy season forms the temporary Lake Alablad, a playa lake that combines with Lake Logipi at the northern end of the valley.

 In the dry season saline hot springs help maintain water levels in Lake Logipi, which is about 3 m to 5 m at its greatest depth, about 6 km wide and 3 km wide.